||Visual Arts, Theatre and Dance

 Salary Information: National Association of Colleges and Employers, Occupational Outlook Handbook

-Representative Job Titles Related to this Major:Dancer, Artistic Director, Choreographer, Ballet Mistress/Master, Teacher of Bullet and/or Contemporary Dance Technique, Dance Company Manager, Production Manager for a Dance Company, Theme Entertainment Resort Performer, Dance Technology Specialist.
+Representative Job Titles Related to this Major:Dancer, Artistic Director, Choreographer, Ballet Mistress/Master, Teacher of Ballet and/or Contemporary Dance Technique, Dance Company Manager, Production Manager for a Dance Company, Theme Entertainment Resort Performer, Cruise Industry Performer, Dance Critic, Dance Technology Specialist.
 With further study: Dance Therapist, University Dance Professor, Dance Historian, Dance Archivist, Dance Critic, Certified Fitness Trainer, Certified Pilates Trainer.

 Representative Employers: Dance Companies, Private Dance Studios, Fitness studios, Theatre Companies, College and Universities, Movies, Television, Arts Non-profit & Educational Agencies, Public and Private Schools (with teaching certification), Theme Parks, Cruise lines.